Wilfred/wilfred.github.com/_posts/2016-07-29-example-driven-development.markdown

 function is a big help here.
 We don't need to do any special formatting to write infix functions.

-## Performance
+## Brute-Force Performance

 suggest.el brute-force searches its list of functions.
-It ignores anything that throws an error, or returns a type different to the type requested.
+It ignores anything that throws an error, or returns a value different to the output requested.

 We currently have a list of 140 functions.
 I was expecting this to be slow, but it's instant.

-To make matters worse, we need to try every permutation of arguments.
+We also need to try every permutation of arguments, which is computationally expensive.
 We want users to discover functions like `nth`, even if they get arguments in the wrong order.
 There are a lot of permutations, but typically users only use 1-3 arguments, so it's not a problem.

 If suggest.el find a match, then it doesn't try any other orderings.
 This prevents us suggesting both `(+ 2 3)` and `(+ 3 2)` --
 the user would probably prefer the order they've proposed anyway.

-## Eval all the way
+## Eval All The Way

 suggest.el evals all the expressions given, so users can specify any data they like.